visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. _Specmf_Expression_Function:

 Specmf Function: ``specmf()`` : ``specmf(<Spec>,<MConst>,[Const,Const,...])``
-    Performs the analagous operation to ``matvf`` for species mass fractions.
+    Performs the analogous operation to ``matvf`` for species mass fractions.
     The ``<Spec>`` argument is a *species variable* from a database.
 The ``<MConst>`` argument is a specific material within the *species variable*.
     The ``<Const>`` argument(s) identify which species within the